The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

-Triangulating The Ego: A Triptych Catechism For the Psychospiritual Journey to Unconditional Well-being – Introducing Emotional Sobriety and De-Identifying From the Ego
+A New Grammar For Triangulating The Ego: A Triptych Catechism For the Psychospiritual Journey to Unconditional Well-being – Introducing Emotional Sobriety, De-Identifying From the Ego, Fear, Trauma Bonding, and Codependency

 Introduction

 Hello.
 Welcome back to the series of articles on 'The Human Condition and How to Heal It'.
 I invite you to take your 'Seat'.
 Or rather, may I remind you to stop leaving it.
-You are being distracted by your consciousness: Willpower is concentrated consciousness.
+You are being distracted by the objects of your focussed consciousness.
+But, that's totally cool - everyone is to start with.
+Instead, we try to use willpower, and that is concentrated consciousness.
 And no, willpower is not a good thing.
 We are told that it is, but that would be like telling the sun that it is what the beam of a small spotlight is shining on.

-Loss of 'The Seat' → identity (the mask) fused with reactivity (conflict).
+Loss of 'The Seat' → false identification (the mask) fused with reactivity (conflict).

 Loss of 'The Glass' (psychological boundaries) → emotional contagion, projection, and codependence.

-Loss of 'The Hoop' → illusions of omnipotence, control, martyrdom, people-pleasing, and resentment.
+Loss of 'The Hoop' → illusions of omnipotence, control, martyrdom, manipulation by others, people-pleasing, and resentment.

-'Emotional sobriety' then, a concept that is often poorly understood, if at all, is simply the restoration of all three.
+'Emotional sobriety', a concept that is often poorly understood, if at all, is simply the restoration of all three.

 This article will allow you to do four things straight away (and much more besides):

-This article bridges 12-step language, contemplative traditions, trauma psychology, and nervous system science — hopefully without becoming preachy.
+This article bridges and integrates transcendental transpersonal psychology, existential philosophy, trauma nervous system science, and contemplative traditions, psychotraumatology, and nervous system science — hopefully without becoming preachy.
+This fusion, this integration, is what I call 'psychospirituality.'

-It sits here after our definitions of the 'ego' in the previous two articles as being 'the armoured petrified inner child'.
+It sits here after my integrating definition of the ego in the previous two articles as being 'the armoured petrified inner child'.
 Because once the ice thaws, these three capacities naturally emerge:

-The second corner is the ‘The Glass’: Differentiation in contact.
+The second corner is the ‘The Glass’: Differentiation in contact with disciplined permeability.

-The third corner is the ‘Hula Hoop’: Agency.
+The third corner is the ‘Hula Hoop’: Sane agency without manipulation.

-Triangulated, these three become the map of emotional sobriety: Not as a pious aspiration, but as an operational description of what it looks like when ego stops driving your life.
+Triangulated, these three become the map of 'emotional sobriety': Not as a pious aspiration, but as an operational description of what it looks like when ego stops driving your life, and how to go beyond.

 'The Triptych'

 The sequencing of the following images is deliberate.
 We begin at the end.
-Beginning with the 'end' - seeing 'The Vision' creates aspiration; then moving backwards creates recognition; returning forward creates hope.
-It also alludes to the deepest Truth - one that no-one talks about: That your starting point is, in reality, your 'end point'.
-That ALL human suffering is caused by one thing and one thing only: Leaving the 'Seat of The Soul'.
-You panicked, you became distracted, and you ended up outside, in the middle of the fighting.
+Beginning with the 'end' - seeing 'The Vision' creates aspiration and a glimpse of 'witness consciousness' as Michael Singer says; then moving backwards creates recognition; returning forward creates hope and clarity.
+It also alludes to the deepest Truth - one that no-one talks about: That your starting point is, in reality, your 'end point' for the dissolution of the ego: A new beginning.
+ALL human suffering is caused by one thing and one thing only: Leaving the 'Seat of The Soul'.
+You panicked, you became distracted, and you ended up outside, in the middle of the chaos, at the centre of the fight.
+Again, don't worry or be alarmed, we all do it until we feel and see that there is another way.

-When you see those four images together ('The Vision', 'The Starting Point', 'The Return', and then 'The Vision' again - ok that's only three images, but who is counting and that is the point anyway?) my intention is that you won’t just understand the 'The Triptych' images intellectually — it is that you will feel the nervous-system difference between them.
+When you see the images together ('The Vision', 'The Starting Point', 'The Return', and then 'The Vision' again my intention is that you won’t just understand the 'The Triptych' images intellectually — it is that you will feel the nervous-system difference between them.

 That’s why this article, in the series on 'The Human Condition and How to Heal It', stops being theory and becomes intervention.

-First, here is a glimpse of where you started, but you can’t remember - the unconditioned child in you before you felt that love was conditional.
-This is 'The Vision', the real beginning, and what it means to 'come home.'
+First, here is a glimpse of where you started, but perhaps you can’t remember - the unconditioned child in you before you felt that love was conditional.
+This is both the real beginning, and 'The Vision' and what it means to 'come home.'

 'The Triptych' explains not only how the entire psyche works, but also what happens when it fractures, which is the diagnosis of the human condition, and also how to heal it.